thien-do/thien-do/work.md

 From late 2021 to early 2022, in NFT and Web3, with [@0xKiraa](https://twitter.com/0xKiraa) (Founder) and others.

-- Helped launch a highly-profitable NFT ranking web app by designing and developing the entire UI from scratch.
+- **Helped launch a highly-profitable NFT ranking web app** by designing and developing the entire UI from scratch.
-Our first version included industry leading features, like table-based layout, advanced filtering and real-time event feed.
+Our first version includes industry leading features, like table-based layout, advanced filtering and real-time event feed.

 _Technologies: Web3, MetaMask, React, TypeScript, Next.js_